Trying to get on the property ladder?

-The main one is that plenty of first time buyers simply can’t afford city living.
+The main one is that plenty of first time buyers simply can’t afford city living, especially if buying a house alone.
 Even if they’ve spent a long time planning and saving for a deposit, house prices in the most popular urban areas are out of reach for many.

 However, sometimes, this simply isn’t enough.

 Greater choice of properties